nz-is/SENet/README.md

 # Squeeze and Excitation Networks in TF.keras
-Reimplementation of [Squeeze and Excitation Networks](https://arxiv.org/pdf/1709.01507.pdf) in Keras 2.0.3+
+Reimplementation of Image Classification model [Squeeze and Excitation Networks](https://arxiv.org/pdf/1709.01507.pdf) in Keras 2.0.3+

 Note: this was meant to be a practice and not some serious stuff